SamryMohamed2001/PocketPal_App/README.md

 7. License
 - MIT License

-Getting Started:
+Getting Started!

 Before getting started with SOCAR, you need to ensure that you have the following prerequisites:
-- A smartphone or tablet running Android or iOS
+- A smartphone or tablet running Android or iOS With a back camera.
 - Internet connectivity
-- A compatible AR app installed on your device
+- SOCAR Application installed to your mobile application.

 Installation:
 To install and run SOCAR, follow the steps below:
-1. Install a compatible AR app on your device.
+1. Install a compatible SOCAR app on your device.
 2. Clone the SOCAR repository from GitHub.
 3. Navigate to the cloned repository in your terminal.
 4. Run the command "npm install" to install all the dependencies.